Are you worried about privacy and confidentiality online?

 Don’t download files unless you’re sure they are safe.

 Read the Privacy and Confidentiality Policy of your credit card company.
 These Terms and Conditions are required by law.
 This explains how companies plan on using your personal information.
+Companies need to do more to protect their data.

 If anyone makes you feel uncomfortable at social media sites, report the cyberbullying to the site’s administrator.
 Don’t believe your concerns will go unheeded.
 Many offenders end up in Facebook Jail as a result of such reports.